 That bright red box full of childhood memories caught my eye, and I couldn’t resist throwing a package in the cart.
 However, the emotions that followed could only best be described as a disappointment.

-These little pizzas were once one of my favorite lunchtime treats, and now the only feeling that had remained same was the burn-your-mouth, lava-hot sensation that inevitably comes after taking a bite of those little devils directly out of the microwave/oven.
+These little pizza bagel bites were once one of my favorite lunchtime treats, and now the only feeling that had remained same was the burn-your-mouth, lava-hot sensation that inevitably comes after taking a bite of those little devils directly out of the microwave/oven.
 Truth be told, for the most part, the pre-packaged meal era of my life is pretty much over.

 Once I got into the kitchen and started experimenting, working mostly with fresh, real ingredients, the desire for frozen entrees is long-gone, because I know I can undoubtedly create a better product for myself, and especially for my family within the confines of my own kitchen.